 List includes all 16 sports, 6 colleges

-2014 (Junior): Has played in 12games, recording 11 starts, ranking third on the team with 85 tackles (50 solo), including three tackles for loss and a sack, and a forced fumble.
+- Played in 12 games, recording 11 starts...ranked third on the team with 85 tackles (50 solo), including three tackles for loss and a sack, and a forced fumble.

 - Chosen to serve as a game captain at Boise State (Sept.
 6)

 - Registered a season-best 10 tackles (four solo) and one pass breakup against Tulsa (Oct.
 4)

 - Recorded a team-high nine tackles (six solo), including his first career sack, and a fumble recovery in a home victory over Hawai’i (Nov.
 8)

 - Recorded at least nine tackles in six games in 2014

 - CSU’s defense is only allowing 23.4 points per game, the fewest points per contest by the Rams defense since 2006 (21.9)